shrinerb/shrine/doc/paperclip.md

 #### Regenerating versions

-Shrine doesn't have a built-in way of regenerating versions, because that's very individual and depends on what versions you want regenerated, what ORM are you using, how many records there are in your database etc. But I wrote a "[Regenerating versions]" guide that should give you useful guidelines.
+Shrine doesn't have a built-in way of regenerating versions, because that's very individual and depends on what versions you want regenerated, what ORM are you using, how many records there are in your database etc. The [Regenerating versions] guide provides some useful tips on this task.

 ### Logging